All Products

 • During schema migration and full data migration, do not perform DDL operations to change the schemas of databases or tables.
 Otherwise, the data migration task fails.

-• If you perform only full data migration, do not write data to the source database during data migration.
-Otherwise, data inconsistency may occur between the source and destination databases.
-To ensure data consistency, we recommend that you select schema migration, full data migration, and incremental data migration as the migration types.
+• If you perform only full data migration, do not write new data to the source database.
+Otherwise, the source and destination data will be inconsistent.
+To maintain real-time data consistency, select schema migration, full data migration, and incremental data migration.

 Other limits